-• To ensure that all staff, executive committee members, pupils, parents/carers understand the nature of bullying issues and implement the principles of this policy. • To develop an ethos of 'telling' when incidents occur. • To continue to implement the procedures for incident management as outlined in the Promoting of Behaviour for Learning Policy. • To continue to tackle bullying issues via the curriculum.
+- To ensure that all staff, executive committee members, learners, parents/carers understand the nature of bullying issues and implement the principles of this policy. - To develop an ethos of 'telling' when incidents occur. - To continue to implement the procedures for incident management as outlined in the Promoting Behaviour for Learning Policy. - To continue to tackle bullying issues via the curriculum.

-Educating Pupils about Bullying
+Educating Learners about Bullying

-This policy will be made clear to students in their PSHCE lessons/circle time/ICT Lessons and will be reinforced through departmental and whole School/College assemblies
+This policy will be made clear to learners in their PSHCE lessons/ICT Lessons and will be reinforced through departmental and whole School/College assemblies

-Through the curriculum students will be given opportunities to develop behaviours and attitudes that empower them to combat bullying behaviours e.g.:
+Through the curriculum learners will be given opportunities to develop behaviours and attitudes that empower them to combat bullying behaviours e.g.:

 - Making Friends

 - Assertiveness Training

-- Saying 'No'
+- · Saying 'No'

 - Positive Body Language

 - Social Skills

 - Play Skills

 - Development of Resilience